 A-level General Studies and A-level Critical Thinking are not normally considered as part of a three A-level offer and, although they may be excluded where an applicant is taking four A-level subjects, the grade achieved could be taken into account if necessary in August/September.

-If you are made an offer then you may be invited to an Open Day, which is usually held during the second semester.
+If you are made an offer then you may be invited to a Faculty/School Visit Day, which is usually held during the second semester.
 This will allow you the opportunity to visit the University and to find out more about the degree programme of your choice and the facilities on offer.
 It also gives you a flavour of the academic and social life at Queen's.

 If you cannot find the information you need here, please contact the University Admissions and Access Service (email@example.com), giving full details of your qualifications and educational background.